danassou/Easy_ML_classes/README.md

-# Easy_ML_classes
+# Easy_RF_SVM_classes

-Series of functions to ease the training, validation and testing of Support Vector Machines and Random Forests models, for both classification and regression.
+Series of functions to ease the training, validation, testing and other related tasks (e.g. Error curves, Prediction Interval estimation) for Support Vector Machines and Random Forests models, for both classification and regression.